 - 5 cups beef stock

-- In a small bowl add masa and water and whisk until combined set aside.
+- In a small bowl add masa harina and water and whisk until combined set-aside.

-- Add in stock and masa and stir, add in cocoa powder, brown sugar and beans.
+- Add in stock and masa and stir, add in the beans.
 Simmer covered 1 hour.

 - Serve with your favorite toppings